Can A Personal Injury Lawyer Drop Your Case?

 6: Ignoring Medical Advice

 This conduct suggests you healed or caused new harm, slicing value and credibility.
-Your personal injury lawyer must protect the case’s integrity and may decide to drop representation if noncompliance keeps up despite repeated warnings.
+Talking to your personal injury lawyer must protect the case’s integrity, and you may decide to drop representation if noncompliance continues despite repeated warnings.

 7: Changing Your Story